ForEvolve/StateR/README.md

 This project uses:

 -   C# 9 (preview) record classes to ensure immutability and to simplify reducers.
--   MediatR, under the hood, to mediate actions.
--   Dependency Injection to manage states
+-   Dependency Injection to manage states (and everything else)

 # How to install?